-Closed Circuit Television is one tool, which may be used by Merton Council to prevent and detect and reduce the fear of crime; it will also be used for Traffic Regulation and Enforcement.
-Its suitability must be assessed and its implementation considered in conjunction with other preventative methods in accordance with the guiding principles of the use of CCTV within Merton.

-This CCTV Strategy will apply to fixed and redeployable camera systems used by Merton Council in Public Space Surveillance (PSS), Traffic Enforcement and Automatic Number Plate Recognition (ANPR), Departmental and Office systems, Body Worn Video (BWV) and covert cameras.
+Closed Circuit Television is one tool, which may be used by Merton Council to prevent, detect and reduce the fear of crime.
+Currently this strategy is intended purely to reflect the purpose and activities of the Merton Council's Public Space Video Surveillance CCTV service, not other areas where CCTV is utilised by or on behalf of the Council such as Parking, Future Merton and contractors operating on behalf of Environmental Enforcement.
+The use of CCTV must be assessed, and its implementation considered in conjunction with other preventative methods in accordance with the guiding principles of the use of CCTV within Merton.
+This CCTV Strategy will apply to fixed and re-deployable camera systems used by Merton Council in Public Space Surveillance (PSS).